Mental Health Scales - Key Features (iPad)

-The test subject is identified in the summary email by their alternate ID only.
+The test subject is identified in the summary email or Messages app message by their alternate ID only.
 A default email address can be specified in Settings, enabling a quick one tap send.
 A default Apple ID or iOS device mobile phone number can also be specified.

 The alternate ID is also used when the summary is printed.
 Printing can be done on any AirPrint enabled printer on the same Local Area Network as the iPad.

 Anyone attempting to access the application with security turned on will only see the security screen.
 Access can be achieved by entering the password, or if that is lost, answering the security question.

 Touch ID can be used as an alternative to the password on Touch ID equipped devices (iPad Mini 3 and iPad Air 2 and later).
-Mental Health Scales is not yet capable of using Face ID for this purpose on Face ID equipped iPad Pro models.
+Face ID can also be used for this purpose on Face ID equipped iPad Pro models.

 In Client Mode, tapping on the Subjects/Scales/Results button causes the navigation popover to appear covered by a security panel, and the settings button is disabled.
 This restricts the client (test subject) to navigation through the questions of the current rating scale only.

 Client Mode can be turned on at any time by double tapping on the screen with two fingers.
 This makes it convenient to quickly turn on security to allow a subject to resume an interrupted test.

 In landscape orientation the Subjects/Scales/Results column is always covered by a security panel.
-The panel slides away when the password in entered, or on Touch ID equipped devices when the in app access to Touch ID is enabled in the Settings.
-Mental Health Scales is not yet capable of using Face ID for the same purpose on Face Id equipped iPad Pro models.
+The panel slides away when the password is entered, or on Touch ID equipped devices when the in app access to Touch ID is enabled in the Settings.
+Face ID can also be used for this purpose on Face ID equipped iPad Pro models.